Chorus-ACE/Greatdori/Greatdori/Documents/T&C_EN.md

 ## IV.
 Jurisdictional Supplement

-1. If you are located in the province of Quebec, Canada, or within a governmental organization in France, the following terms apply: The parties acknowledge that they have requested this Agreement and all related documents to be drafted in Simplified Chinese.
+1. If you are located in the province of Quebec, Canada, or within a governmental organization in France, the following terms apply: The parties acknowledge that they have requested this License and all related documents to be drafted in Chinese Simplified.
 Les parties ont exigé que le présent contrat et tous les documents connexes soient rédigés en chinois simplifié.

-Last Update: Nov 18 2025
+Last Update: Nov 27 2025